1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - Seems loyal to the kind
 Angus
 -
-Duncan
-- I the king
 Three witches
 - tells Macbeth is Thane of Glamis Cawdor and king hereafter(144)
 - Thou shalt get kings, though thou be none(161) to Banquo
+- Might have beards
+Duncan
+- I the king
 - Is kind and likable
 - PRovided the title of Thane of Cawdor to MAcbeth seems to indicate Macbeth is favorable with him(91)
 - Gives Macbeth's wife a jewel(570)